vwkd/code-system/src/languages/rust/struct/Mutex.md

 - smart pointer
 - allows interior mutability
+- allows single reader/writer
-- like `RwLock`, but only one lock, always mutable, can have only single reader
+- like `RwLock`, but
+- only one lock, always mutable